kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ### 10-17: Lower Summoning Platform

-Rising 35’ above the surrounding marsh, this flattened stone pillar is home to an oval pool of murky, viscous brown sludge some 10’x3’ in size.
-Four slim columns of polished basalt stand around the pool, one on each side; these 4’-tall columns are set obliquely (not perpendicular to the floor).
-When a sacrificial victim has been tied to the four columns and the proper summoning rites performed, a worm of Qok (see new monsters) appears in the pool, eager to devour whatever sacrifices are forthcoming.
+* Rising 35’ above the surrounding marsh, this flattened stone pillar is home to an oval pool of murky, viscous brown sludge (10’ x 3’).
+	* 4 slim, slanted columns of polished basalt stand around the pool, one on each side.
+		* When a sacrificial victim is tied to the 4 columns and the proper summoning rites performed, a worm of Qok (new) appears in the pool, eager to devour.

-If the heqeti are forewarned about intruders on level 10, then one of the prisoners from 10-43 (determined randomly) will be tied to the columns while Cheksib the weaver summons a worm of Qok.
-In a battle royale in 10-15 or upon the ziggurat, the worm of Qok will first attempt to attack PCs in the northern half of the marsh; if none are present there, it mounts the least causeway (10-16) and then moves to the ziggurat (10-32) to defend the fane of its lord.
-Cheksib, meanwhile, uses spells in support of the Great Tongue.
-If PCs are able to enter the great cavern without alerting the ziggurat or heqeti leaders, then of course the platform will be empty.
+* If the heqeti are on alert, a random prisoner from 10-43 is tied to the columns while Cheksib the weaver summons a worm of Qok.
+	* In a battle royale in 10-15 or upon the ziggurat, the worm of Qok first attempts to attack those in the northern marsh.
+If none are present there, it mounts the least causeway (10-16) and moves to the ziggurat (10-32) to defend the fane of its lord.
+	* Cheksib uses spells in support of the Great Tongue.

 1 worm of Qok (see new monsters): SZ L; AL CE; AC 3; MV 60’; HD 12; HP 86; #AT 1; Dmg 2-24; MR 50%.
 Special attacks: swallow.